Carotti/vis-tally/doc.md

 `DCD` values which "overflow" are allowed, as they are in visUAL, in that they are modulo `2^32`.

-Anywhere where there is a mathematical expression, as in visUAL it is supported except that now operator precedence between `+` `-` and `*` is correct.
-All expressions can also be bracketed.
-Literal formats are the same as specified by visUAL.

 ## Branch Instructions

 `END` is supported by returning an EXIT runtime Error.
 This will be caught in the global execution function